decentralized-identity/sidetree/docs/core.md

-# Sidetree Core Node.js Implementation Document
+# Sidetree Core Node.js Reference Implementation Document

-This document focuses on the Node.js implementation of the Sidetree protocol.
+This document focuses on the Node.js reference implementation of the Sidetree specification.

 ## Overview